-Pathway: contact (direct contact with BnM personnel or machinery during site works) and berm failure
+Pathway: contact (direct contact with BnM personnel or machinery during site works)

-Potential Bunahinly-Kilgarvan Bog Decommissioning and Rehabilitation Impact/Pathway Connectivity: The impact sources identified above may result in possible localised impacts occurring within the local context of the decommissioning and rehabilitation area during the construction phase.
-Any such impacts resulting in disturbance or displacement effects on Annex II species listed as Qualifying Interests of SACs (e.g. Otter) would be ex situ and separated from any European Site.
-There are no impact sources identified which would extend outside of the local extent of the works area which could indirectly result in mortality of Qualifying Interests of any SAC.
+Potential Blackwater Bog Decommissioning and Rehabilitation Impact/Pathway Connectivity: The impact sources identified above may result in possible localised impacts occurring within the local context of the decommissioning and rehabilitation area during the construction phase.
+Such impacts resulting in disturbance or displacement effects on Annex II species listed as Qualifying Interests of SACs (e.g. Otter) would be indirect and ex situ and separated from any European Site.